The best solution to replace missing teeth

 Usually implants need to be integrated with the bone after they have been placed.
 This takes at least 3-6 months and a second small surgery is necessary to fit the abutment and final crown.

 Implants can be placed only if the state of the bone (Quality & Quantity) in the jaw is reasonable.
-Your dentist will arrange for a number of tests and If they find out there is not enough, or if it is not healthy enough, it may not be possible to place implants without Guided Tissue Regeneration, Bone Grafting , Sinus Lift, Connective Tissue Graft, Ridge Expansion etc.
+Your dentist will assess your mouth and if he finds out there is not enough bone, or if it is not healthy enough, the implant placement will be subject to additional process such as Guided Tissue Regeneration, Bone Grafting , Sinus Lift, Connective Tissue Graft, Ridge Expansion etc.

-Bone Changes After Extraction
+Bone Changes After Extraction.

 Once a tooth is lost, the bone and gum will begin to recede.
 If you later decide to have an Implant fitted it may mean that the Implant would sit too high or the Crown would sit too low without a bone graft.
 This can be prevented in many cases by Ridge preservation & right techniques at the time of extraction which minimize the bone shrinkage & changes after an Extraction.